 The Music of “Harry Potter” Takes Over an Upstate NY Theater

-The haunting melody of “Hedwig’s Theme” will welcome thousands as the first notes heard in the Binghamton Philharmonic’s The Magical Music of Harry Potter concert.
+The haunting melody of “Hedwig’s Theme” will welcome thousands at the Binghamton Philharmonic’s The Magical Music of Harry Potter concert.
 The orchestra, based in the small city of Binghamton, New York, will bring a score of favorite tunes from the Potter films to an upstate audience.
 So how did this philharmonic decide to delve into the Potterverse?

 “Last season, we had a Star Wars concert that was very well received, and we thought ‘What’s next?’” says Binghamton Philharmonic Executive Director Brittany Hall.
 “Harry Potter had been in the news for the 20th anniversary, and there’s terrific music from John Williams to Harry Potter, so we said, ‘Let’s do Harry Potter.’”